Strategic Concepts, LLC v. Beverly Hills Unified School District (2018)

 May 14, 2018

-Horvitz & Levy LLP successfully obtained reversal of a $23 million breach of contract judgment against Beverly Hills Unified School District, ruling the trial court erred by failing to instruct the jury to determine whether the contract violated government conflict of interest and competitive bidding statutes.
+Horvitz & Levy successfully obtained reversal of a $23 million breach of contract judgment against Beverly Hills Unified School District, ruling the trial court erred by failing to instruct the jury to determine whether the contract violated government conflict of interest and competitive bidding statutes.